osllmai/indox_Router/README.md

 ### BYOK (Bring Your Own Key) Support

-IndoxRouter supports BYOK, allowing you to use your own API keys for AI providers:
+indoxhub supports BYOK, allowing you to use your own API keys for AI providers:

 ```python
 # Use your own OpenAI API key